 Whether you are a landlord or a tenant, it takes an attorney with comprehensive knowledge of New York landlord-tenant law to protect your rights.
 When you work with us, we will explain your rights and responsibilities and explore all your options.
 We often advise clients to resolve landlord-tenant disputes through negotiations, but we have the skills and experience to represent your interests in Housing Court.

-Contact Our Experienced Landlord-Tenant Dispute Attorney in Manhattan
+Contact Our Experienced Landlord-Tenant Dispute Attorneys in Manhattan

 At Levy Goldenberg, we regularly handle all aspects of real estate litigation throughout New York City, including landlord-tenant disputes.
 Above all, our dedicated advocates work to achieve positive outcomes through negotiation or litigation.
 Trust us to provide powerful, effective representation, whether you are the plaintiff or defendant, landlord or tenant.
 Contact our office today for a consultation.